transitmatters/regional-rail-explorer/docs/README.md

 Initial API requests will be quite slow for now as the server must load and parse several large GTFS bundles.

+#### Deploy changes with Ansible
+You can deploy changes to this application on an AWS Lightsail instance running Ubuntu using the `deploy-on-lightsail.yaml` Ansible playbook.

+To do so, install Ansible, create an inventory file, and run the playbook with your AWS Private Key in the same directory using the command below:

+`$ ansible-playbook devops/deploy-on-lightsail.yml -i inventory --private-key aws_private_key.pem`
 ## Storybook

 An index of React component fixtures is available to browse by running: